×

 Private Access Specifier

-If any class member is declared under private then –
+If a class member is declared private then:

-1. Such class members can only be accessed by functions declared inside the class
+1. It can only be accessed by member functions of the same class (or friend functions/classes).

 using namespace std;